 - Translation: There are quite a few really good voice translation apps for China.
 Once downloaded, you can have simultaneous translations as both you and a Chinese person speak into the phone.
 Many of these apps are even free!

-4. Get a VPN Before You Arrive in China
+Get a VPN Before You Arrive in China

-Once you arrive in the country it becomes much more difficult to negotiate access to sites like Facebook, Twitter, Gmail, CNN, and thousands of others (see more about how to get onto Facebook in China).
+Once you arrive in the country it becomes much more difficult to negotiate access to sites like Facebook, Twitter, Gmail, CNN, and thousands of others (see a list of websites and apps blocked in China).

 It takes all of 10 minutes to set up a VPN before you travel and I promise you it’s well worth the effort.

 Travel by Train (and Easily Book Online)

 Whether it’s a slow train or one of the new high-speed trains (such as the new Hong Kong high speed train), you not only get to see the countryside, you also get to hang out with the locals.

 I understand – walking into a train station ticket hall can be overwhelming!
 Add to that the confusion of how many days in advance you can book and the uncertainty of available seats and…you see what I mean.

 Exchange Money Wisely in China

 If you find yourself exchanging money at the airport, you’ve done something wrong.